 Appendix 1.
 Policy on harassment and discrimination

 The Rhododendron Research Network (R-RN) is intended to foster the exchange of

 scientific ideas, providing participants with an opportunity to establish/renew collaborations, to

-learn, teach, and network with a diverse community of professional and citizen scientists.
+learn, teach, and network with a diverse community of professional and community scientists.
 R-RN organizers

 are committed to creating an environment where everyone can participate without harassment, discrimination,

 or violence of any kind.
 All participants must be treated with respect and consideration.
 Registration